iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/tutorial.md

 ![](/img/cats-and-dogs.jpg) _Dataset to classify cats and dogs_

-> We highly recommend reading the François' tutorial itself.
+> We highly recommend reading François' tutorial itself.
 It's a great
 > demonstration of how a general pre-trained model can be leveraged to build a
 > new high-performance model, with very limited resources.